dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 function amountOverdue(aDateRange) {...}
 ```

-1 If there isn’t a suitable structure already, create one.
+1 If there isn't a suitable structure already, create one.
 I prefer to use a class, as that makes it easier to group behavior later on.
 I usually like to ensure these structures are value objects [mf­vo].

 2 Test.